 What kinds of things have you done to explore this career area and learn more about it?

 Employers are looking for demonstrated commitment, interest, and enthusiasm.
 The best way to show this is by sharing your past experiences related to your chosen career area.
-Be prepared to describe your internship, volunteer, or work experience that may have helped you to learn more about the industry.
+Be prepared to describe your volunteer or work experience that may have helped you to learn more about the industry.
 You can also share what you learned from your own research or informational interviews with current professionals or alumni in the industry/profession.

 What are your immediate and long-term career goals?